Wanda K. Neu, James L. and Elizabeth M. Vincent Professor

-Electroporation-Mediated Drug Delivery and Gene Therapy
+Electroporation-Mediated Drug and Gene Delivery

 Electroporation refers to the creation of small (1-40 nm) pores in the lipid bilayer of the membrane in response to large electric shocks.
 Electroporation occurs as an undesirable side effect in accidental contacts with high voltage wires or when defibrillation shocks are applied to the heart to prevent sudden cardiac death.
 However, electroporation has also important applications in biotechnology, as pores allow the introduction of drugs and DNA into cells.
-Still, this techniques is largely empirical and the results are often variable and difficult to control.
+Still, this technique is largely empirical and the results are often variable and difficult to control.
 Our research in this area concentrates on the development of a model of electroporation that would allow theoretical investigation of the creation of pores during the shock, the flow of ions, drugs, and DNA through pores, and the resulting changes in intracellular concentrations.

 Cardiac arrhythmias, serious and potentially fatal diseases, can only rarely be successfully controlled with medication.
 The only available treatment is defibrillation, the delivery of a large electric shock.
 Such shocks often have serious side effects.
 Our research investigates the feasibility of alternative treatments for cardiac tachyarrhythmias that instead of large shocks use an appropriately timed train of small pulses.
 The approach is based on the feedback protocols that have been developed to control the dynamics of complex nonlinear systems and involves animal experiments, mathematical modeling, and computer simulations.
 These studies allow us to gain a better insight into the dynamics of cardiac rhythm and to assess the feasibility of bringing an episode of arrhythmia under control, terminate it, or even inhibit its occurrence.
-This research is an interdisciplinary collaboration between Departments of Biomedical Engineering and Physics.

 Contact Info:

-Office Location: 1151 CIEMAS
+Office Location: 1427, Fitzpatrick Center (Fciemas) CIEMAS

 Email Address: send me a message

-Web Pages: http://aiki.bme.duke.edu/wanda/
+Web Page: http://aiki.bme.duke.edu/wanda/

 personal web page